andyljones/megastep/docs/concepts.rst

 walls
     An (M, 2, 2)-array of endpoints of the walls of the geometry, given as (x, y) coordinates in units of meters.

+    One 'weird' restriction is that all the coordinates should be strictly positive.
+This is not a fundamental restriction, it just makes a bunch of code elsewhere in megastep simpler if the geometry can be assumed to be in the top-right quadrant.

 lights
     An (N, 2)-array of the locations of the lights in the geometry, again given as (x, y) coordinates

+    As with the walls, the lights should all have strictly positive coordinates.

 masks
     An (H, W) masking array describing the rooms and free space in the geometry.